-Severed finger's owner sought by police in Southampton
+Severed finger's owner traced by police in Southampton

 - Published

-Police are trying to trace the owner of a severed finger found outside a block of flats.
+Police have traced the owner of a severed finger found outside a block of flats.

 The finger was discovered near a parking area in Lower Bannister Street, Southampton, on Saturday morning.

-Police believe it belongs to a man who lost it while trying to climb a fence after getting trapped in a courtyard area.
+Police had appealed for the man to come forward after he lost the finger while trying to climb a fence after getting trapped in a courtyard area.

-Hampshire Constabulary said it feared the "trauma of what happened" could mean he had lost a lot of blood.
+Hampshire Constabulary said the man was receiving treatment at hospital in Salisbury after seeking assistance.

-Police said the man, believed to have been drinking, wandered off after being given a towel by a resident.
+A force spokesman said he had wandered off following the incident, after being given a towel by a resident.

-They are now appealing for the man to come forward, along with any witnesses to the incident.
+Earlier the force said it feared he may have lost a lot of blood.

+But the spokesman said: "We are pleased to say that the man who lost part of his finger in Southampton has now been traced.

 Follow BBC South on Facebook, Twitter, or Instagram.
 Send your story ideas to south.newsonline@bbc.co.uk.